 - Being patient with oneself throughout the experience

 Researchers are currently exploring the possibility of using visuospatial tasks as “cognitive vaccines” in order to help prevent traumatic flashbacks.

 I struggle every day with the demons of my past.
-Flashbacks are a constant visitor every day that I have to battle and re-experience.
-A flashback is not merely a temporary memory flash of an original event but a complete, total reliving and re experience.
+Flashbacks are a constant visitor that I have to battle and re-experience.
+A flashback is not merely a temporary memory flash of an original event but a complete, total reliving and re-experience.
 The re-living is a total assault on your present sensibilities, transporting you back through smells as acute as an heirloom rose; taste real as a recently eaten repaste; visuals vivid as a 3d movie in high definition with the power to completely block out whatever is presently happening around you in reality.

 You are transported back to the event in totality not just in memory.
 Anyone in the room currently with you no longer exists.
 They disappear down a tunnel of reality in which you’re already tentative grip is severed.
 Loved ones no longer exist.
 All that exists is the event which may have happened thirty years ago in clarity that is as sharp as if occurring now.
-Physical pain of rape is re-experienced.
+The physical pain of rape is re-experienced.